colemanator/papyrus-api/README.md

 # Papyrus API
 Blazing fast fuzzy search for the Bible.
+Check it out here: http://papyrusapp.net/

 ## Requirements
 `rustc` & `cargo` which can be installed following these [instructions]